 "One week, I have about one week."

-"Ok.
-I will call you when I have arranged everything.
-I can leave in five days, will that be soon enough?"
+"Okay.
+I'll call you when I've arranged everything.
+I can leave in five days—will that be soon enough?"

 "Yes."
 He stopped and swallowed visibly.
-"Dr. Chapel, you made this promise some time ago.
+"Doctor Chapel, you made this promise some time ago.
 Your feelings or your circumstances may have changed.
-If you wish to back out, I will understand."
+If you no longer wish to do this, I will understand."

 She gave him another gentle smile.
 "I won't let you die, Spock.
 I can't."